paveloom/paveloom.dev/content/pensieve/transcoding-a-video-for-lbry-before-uploading.md

 The meanings of the passed parameters:

-- `-c:s copy` and `ffmpeg -c:d copy` tell FFMPEG to copy subtitles and data, respectively;
+- `-c:s copy` and `ffmpeg -c:d copy` tell FFmpeg to copy subtitles and data, respectively;
-- `-c:v libx264 -crf 24 -preset faster -pix_fmt yuv420p` tells FFMPEG to
+- `-c:v libx264 -crf 24 -preset faster -pix_fmt yuv420p` tells FFmpeg to
   transcode the video using the `H.264` codec with constant rate factor equal to 24, with the `faster` preset and using the YUV color space with the `4:2:0` scheme for chroma subsampling;